Skip to content

 Managing state

-# Remove repository state
+# Remove template state

-rm .datarobot/state/info.yml
+rm .datarobot/cli/state.yaml

 You can also force the wizard to run without deleting the state file by using the --force-interactive flag: